 Hams Bluff Light Station

-Our tour let us out at the beach to stretch our legs, and when I looked at my photos, I saw I had a photo of this lighthouse.
+Our 2010 tour let us out at the beach to stretch our legs, and when I looked at my photos, I saw I had a photo of this lighthouse.
 I came back in 2014 with a telephoto lens and we stopped at Cane Garden Bay and I took a couple more photos

 The Hams Bluff Light Station was designed and built in 1915 by the Danish government.
 It is situated on the northwestern coast on a bluff named Hams Bluff.
 The land around the structure is mostly undeveloped, consisting of tropical trees and shrubs.
 The property is not accessible by the public and can only be reached by foot through government property along the severely overgrown access road leading to the structure.